09 December 2021 //

-Polyolefin films serve an important role in the packaging and distribution of products.
-Two commonly used packaging films are Decorative High-Clarity Shrink Wrap and Low Density Polyethylene (LDPE).
+Polyolefin films serve an essential role in the packaging and distribution of products.
+Three commonly used packaging films are decorative high-clarity shrink wrap, low-density polyethylene (LDPE), and high-density polyethylene.
 Understanding the differences in the films’ properties and uses will help you determine which one fits your product needs best.

 Decorative High-Clarity Shrink Wrap

-Decorative High-Clarity Shrink Wrap is most often used when the product requires a shelf presence.
-The film’s biaxial shrink properties, meaning its ability to shrink equally in all directions, enables you to create wrinkle free, aesthetically pleasing, shiny packages.
-Products that use Decorative High-Clarity Shrink Wrap include facial tissue multi-packs, frozen pizza, and perfume boxes.
+Decorative high-clarity shrink wrap is most often used when the product requires a shelf presence.
+The film’s biaxial shrink properties, or its ability to shrink equally in all directions, enable you to create wrinkle-free, aesthetically pleasing, shiny packages.
+Products that use decorative high-clarity shrink wrap include facial tissue multi-packs, frozen pizza, and perfume boxes.

 The film’s high level of shrink energy:

 - Creates a tight cast of film around the product